Marcin Sendera

 Safety & Unlearning: Embedding safety constraints and machine unlearning directly into the generative process.

-Prior to my PhD, I was a Summer Research Student at the University of Cambridge, working on early cancer detection using deep learning.
+Prior to my PhD, I was a Summer Research Student at the University of Cambridge, working on deep learning for early cancer detection from DNA methylation data.

 news